Find a balance.

-If you are wanting to date but also have kids, you will have to organize your life and time around making both work.
+In wanting to date, but having kids, organize your life and time around making both work.

 It can be done.

-As a result, they will focus on one over the other because they have convinced themselves that it simply cannot be done.
+As a result, they focus on one over the other, having convinced themselves that it cannot be done.

 This is not the way to approach this situation.

-When you learn how to balance your time, you will be able to date consistently even though you have kids.
+When you learn how to balance your time, you can date consistently even though you have kids.